 - Description: Although primarily an electronic music conference, IMS Ibiza draws many techno fans with its exclusive parties and showcases, taking advantage of the island’s global status as an electronic music hotspot.

-- When and Where: Annually in Barcelona, during July.
+- When and Where: Annually in Barcelona, usually in early August.

 Elrow Town (Barcelona e Madrid)